tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 make wide use of Template literals (with Conditional (ternary) operator) for the display as it simplefys greatly, ex: finalText += `<td class="rnk_font${(allArray[l]["Id_Club"] == 'Yes') ? ' UCI' : ''}">${allArray[l]["Id_Nom"]}</td>`;

+looks like we need to leave leader and oldblue in Id_Groupe...

+trying "score" system, not sure its the way to go...

 ## raspberry pi ##